EmilTsaturyan/json-db/README.md

-Welcome to json-db Documentation
+Welcome to simplejsoncsvdb Documentation
 =======================================

 Overview
 --------

-`json-db` is a lightweight Python package providing a `DataBase` class for key-value storage.
+`simplejsoncsvdb` is a lightweight Python package providing a `DataBase` class for key-value storage.
 This documentation aims to help users understand how to use the package effectively.

 Installation
 ------------